SystemsApproach/book/applications/traditional.rst

 but today it is widely accepted that the benefits of persistent connections more than offset the drawbacks.

-While 1.1 is still widely supported, a new version (2.0) was formally approved by the IETF in 2015.
+While 1.1 is still widely supported, version 2.0 was formally approved by the IETF in 2015.
 Known as HTTP/2, the new version is backwards compatible with 1.1 (i.e,. it adopts the same syntax for header fields, status codes, and URIs), but it adds two new features.